ptomato/sandbox/gjs-memory-leaks/async-intro.md

 We'll use the common task of reading the contents of a file as an example of wrapping a GTask async function:

+> I think now the promisify stuff is merged, you could change the below example to use it, with a note that it works in
+> 1.54 (GNOME 3.30) and above, and the API is experimental until we finalize it in 1.56 (GNOME 3.32).

 ```js
 const Gio = imports.gi.Gio;